Northern Qi

 Qi, known as the Northern Qi (北齊 (北齐, Pei^{3}-Ch'i^{2}, Běi Qí)), Later Qi (後齊) or Gao Qi (高齊) in historiography, was a Chinese imperial dynasty and one of the Northern dynasties during the Northern and Southern dynasties era.
-It ruled the eastern part of northern China from 550 to 577.
-The dynasty was founded by Gao Yang (Emperor Wenxuan), and was eventually conquered by the Xianbei-led Northern Zhou dynasty in 577.
+It ruled the eastern part of northern China from 550 to 577 AD.
+The dynasty was founded by Gao Yang (Emperor Wenxuan), and was eventually conquered by the Xianbei-led Northern Zhou dynasty in 577 AD.

 History

 Mural painting from the tomb of Gao Yang.

 Northern Qi was the successor state of the Chinese Xianbei state of Eastern Wei and was founded by Emperor Wenxuan.
 Emperor Wenxuan had a Han father of largely Xianbei culture, Gao Huan, and a Xianbei mother, Lou Zhaojun.
 As Eastern Wei's powerful minister Gao Huan was succeeded by his sons Gao Cheng and Gao Yang, who took the throne from Emperor Xiaojing of Eastern Wei in 550 and established Northern Qi as Emperor Wenxuan.

 Northern Qi was the strongest state out of the three main states (the other two being Northern Zhou state and Chen Dynasty) in China when Chen was established.
 Northern Qi however was plagued by violence and/or incompetent emperors (in particular Houzhu), corrupt officials, and deteriorating armies.
-In 571, an important official who guide the emperors Emperor Wucheng and Houzhu, He Shikai, was killed.
+In 571, an important official who guided the emperors Emperor Wucheng and Houzhu, He Shikai, was killed.
 Houzhu attempted to strengthen the power of throne, instead he triggered a series of purges that became violent in late 573.

 In 577, Northern Qi was assaulted by Northern Zhou, a northwestern kingdom with poorer resources.
 The Northern Qi, with ineffective leadership, quickly disintegrated within a month, with large scale defections of court and military personnel.
 Both Houzhu and the last emperor Youzhu were captured, and both died in late 577.
 Emperor Wenxuan's son Gao Shaoyi, the Prince of Fanyang, under protection by Tujue, later declared himself the emperor of Northern Qi in exile, but was turned over by Tujue to Northern Zhou in 580 and exiled to modern Sichuan.
 It is a matter of dispute whether Gao Shaoyi should properly be considered a Northern Qi emperor, but in any case the year 577 is generally considered by historians as the ending date for Northern Qi.

 Mural paintings of court life in the tomb of Xu Xianxiu, Northern Qi Dynasty, 571 AD, located in Taiyuan, Shanxi province.